 The Symptoms of Obsessive Compulsive Disorder

-Obsessive compulsive disorder does require a doctor’s diagnosis.
+The obsessive-compulsive disorder does require a doctor’s diagnosis.
 According to Mayo Clinic, “Obsessive-compulsive disorder usually includes both obsessions and compulsions.
 But it’s also possible to have only obsession symptoms or only compulsion symptoms.
 You may or may not realize that your obsessions and compulsions are excessive or unreasonable, but they take up a great deal of time and interfere with your daily routine and social or work functioning.”

-As more studies are conducted on OCD, it’s beginning to take on a different definition and approached in new way.
+As more studies are conducted on OCD, it’s beginning to take on a different definition and approached in a new way.
 According to Psychology Today, “Obsessive-compulsive disorder (OCD) is defined by the presence of repetitive and distressing obsession and compulsion, which tend to increase in severity during the natural course of the disorder.
 In the new diagnostic classification system (DSM-5), OCD is no longer considered an anxiety disorder.
 In May 2013, The APA (American Psychiatric Association) classified OCD as an impulse disorder, like behavioral addiction.
-The emphasis is on the compulsive aspect, which means the continued repetition of behavior despite adverse consequences.
+The emphasis is on the compulsive aspect, which means the continued repetition of a behavior despite adverse consequences.
 The compulsions (or behaviors) are fueled by the obsessions (e.g., intrusive thoughts of contaminations).”

 OCD Obsessions and Compulsions – What’s the Difference?